abe-winter/abe-winter.github.io/_posts/2019-11-04-firephish.md

 Developer ergonomics matters.
 The ability to deploy to your team without making them jump through hoops saves time and money.

 Google is apparently not great with these tools and apple is actively hostile.
 At least they [bought testflight](https://www.macworld.com/article/2875441/apple-will-shut-down-original-testflight-beta-testing-platform-in-february.html).
 Remember when [they revoked facebook's private cert](https://arstechnica.com/gadgets/2019/01/facebook-and-google-offered-gift-cards-for-root-level-access-to-ios-users-data/)?
-Yes, short term this a way to maintain control of your platform, but
+Yes, short term this a way to maintain control of your platform, but long term this clears the way for a non-grabby linux phone to dominate the market.

 As a progammer who seldom touches mobile, I feel slimed every time I do.
 The tools are **so bad** and the only explanations I can think of are incompetence, malice or a powerful 'not invented here' culture.